You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 We offer you nothing less than a complete outdoor kitchen kit… no contractors required (unless you want help assembling).

-Our outdoor kitchen BBQ island kits ship direct to you… complete with a high quality finish, countertops, and premium Coyote appliances.
+Our outdoor kitchen BBQ island kits ship direct to you… complete with a high quality finish, concrete or granite countertops, and premium Coyote appliances.
 When you work with RTA, it is truly a one-stop-shop experience.

 Everything you need to build your dream outdoor kitchen is delivered to your front door.